 The following narrative was written by my great grandfather, Alfred J. Turner, a fish merchant and fishing vessel owner, to his young brother Francis in London.
-At the time A. J. was living at 137 London Road South, between Windsor Road and Grosvenor Road.
+At the time A. J. was living with his family at 137 London Road South, between Windsor Road and Grosvenor Road.
 His family included his son Jack, mentioned in the narrative, who was my grandfather John P. Turner.

 It is believed that the photograph of 137 below was taken a few years before the bombardment.
 The photographer was standing in Parade Road South with his back to the sea (see map below) and the small dormer window in the attic must be from where they were able to see the British light cruisers give chase to the German battle squadron.